Index

 When the wrapper.java.detect_debug_jvm property is set to TRUE, if one of wrapper.java.additional.<n> properties is set to "-Xdebug", then the Wrapper will consider that the JVM is using a debugger and ignore certain timeouts.

 If you wish to dynamically change the list of additional Java parameters, there are a few ways to do so.
 The first is to make use of cascading include files to append a generated configuration file listing the wrapper.java.additional.<n> properties along with your JVM options.
 Alternatively, you may use the wrapper.java.additional_file property to reference a parameter file where you would simply list the JVM options without properties.
-Finally, you can pass the wrapper.java.additional.<n> as command line properties when launching the Wrapper.
+Finally, you can pass wrapper.java.additional.<n> as command line properties when launching the Wrapper.

 wrapper.java.additional.<n>.stripquotes